What Was Done With This Valuable Product?

 Thinking All iPhones Are the Same

 Everyone knows that the iPhone brand has evolved, but many people assume every iPhone is interchangeable.
-The original 2007 iPhone is a distinct piece of tech history.
-Its hardware, software, and design are unique And that's really what it comes down to..
+Plus, the original 2007 iPhone is a distinct piece of tech history.
+Its hardware, software, and design are unique.

 Underestimating the Battery

 A common mistake is ignoring the battery’s condition.
 Even if a phone looks pristine, a dead battery can render it useless.
-Restorers often replace the battery with a new one that matches the original dimensions, but that changes the device’s authenticity score.
+Restorers often replace the battery with a new one that matches the original dimensions, but that changes the device’s authenticity score Not complicated — just consistent..

 Forgetting About the Serial Number

 Collectors love the serial number because it tells the phone’s story.
-Practically speaking, if you’re buying a vintage iPhone, don’t ignore the serial number.
+Now, if you’re buying a vintage iPhone, don’t ignore the serial number.
 A mismatch between the serial number and the device’s age or configuration can be a red flag.

 Assuming the Phone Is Fully Functional

 The original iPhone runs iOS 1.
+In real terms, it can’t run modern apps or connect to 4G/5G networks.
 Some people think they can jailbreak it to add features, but that often breaks the device.
-Think about it: it can’t run modern apps or connect to 4G/5G networks.
-It’s better to keep it as a historical artifact than to try to modernize it It's one of those things that adds up.
-Practical, not theoretical..
+It’s better to keep it as a historical artifact than to try to modernize it Which is the point..

 Practical Tips / What Actually Works